 Unbreakable (d.
 M. Night Shyamalan)

 M. Night Shyamalan skillfully weaves great suspense and sophistication in his most impressive film to this date.
-One of the unique traits of his earlier cinematic style is the build up that often moved itself into a gimmicky, third-act self-parody.
+One of the unique traits of his earlier cinematic style is the buildup that often moved itself into a gimmicky, third-act self-parody.
 Yet, with “Unbreakable” he delivered a completely mesmerizing and mature framework that still exceeds most superhero movies in terms of style and story.

 Honorable Mention (Other Excellent Titles of 2000)